Persuading Through Data And Stories

 “When it comes to eliciting compassion,” researcher Paul Slovic says, “the identified individual victim, with a face and a name, has no peer.”

-I remember myself reading an article years ago in the Age about homelessness.
-Research had found that people struggled to relate to the homeless as a group.
-But when they were asked to think about which of two soups a homeless man might prefer for their evening meal, their compassion and ability to relate hugely increased.
+I remember myself reading an article years ago in the Age newspaper about homelessness.
+Researchers found that people struggled to relate to the homeless as a group.
+But when they were asked to think about which of two soups a homeless man might prefer for their evening meal, their compassion and ability to relate to that person hugely increased.
 It certainly worked for me.

 And the very fact that I can remember the example probably 10 years later shows the way humanising the individual person created strong personal impact.